juanfont/headscale/docs/reverse-proxy.md

 }
 ```

-Caddy v2 will [automatically](https://caddyserver.com/docs/automatic-https) provision a certficate for your domain/subdomain, force HTTPS, and proxy websockets - no further configuration is necessary.
+Caddy v2 will [automatically](https://caddyserver.com/docs/automatic-https) provision a certificate for your domain/subdomain, force HTTPS, and proxy websockets - no further configuration is necessary.

 For a slightly more complex configuration which utilizes Docker containers to manage Caddy, Headscale, and Headscale-UI, [Guru Computing's guide](https://blog.gurucomputing.com.au/smart-vpns-with-headscale/) is an excellent reference.